monty5811/apostello/docs/contributing.rst

 .. code-block:: bash

     cd assets/
-    yarn install # this may take a while
+    yarn install # this may take a while the first time

 Changes must then be compiled: